KartikeyaGorantla/KartikeyaGorantla/README.md

     <br>

 - 🌱 I’m currently learning **ReactJS**
-- ⚡ Fun fact **The first computer bug was a moth that was found stuck in a relay switch of a Harvard Mark II computer in 1947**
+- ⚡ Fun fact: **The first computer bug was a moth that was found stuck in a relay switch of a Harvard Mark II computer in 1947**

 <img align="right" alt="CodingGIF" width=500